Updated on December 23, 2022 by Sarina Tariq

-All fragile fabrics like hand-knitted or crocheted fabrics and laces of course.
-You can also include spandex, lycra, thin knits, silk, woolen, and nylon fabrics among the delicate fabrics.
-Then there are clothes with sequins and embroidery and ribbon work.
-Your underwear especially the bras are to be counted as delicates too.
-If you have a feeling that the fabric of a particular garment you have is delicate and will be ruined after a regular cycle in the washing machine, trust your instincts; it most probably is.
+Delicate fabrics include all fragile fabrics like hand-knitted or crocheted fabrics and laces, thin knits, and silks.
+You can also include some woolen fabrics among the delicate fabrics.
+Then there are clothes with sequins, embroidery, and ribbon work.
+Your underwear, especially the bras, are to be counted as delicates too.

-Shrinkage, tearing of fibers, distortion, fading colors are some of the problems in maintaining delicate clothes.
-Imagine your horror after a regular cycle in the wash your most expensive dress comes out with a big hole in the bodice.
+Shrinkage, tearing of fibers, distortion, and fading colors are some of the problems in maintaining delicate clothes.
+Imagine your horror after a regular cycle in the wash, your most expensive dress comes out with a big hole in the bodice.
 How can anyone bear this horror?

-It is better if you do not wash the delicate fabrics too frequently.
-After wearing the garment, if it is not soiled, just hang them outside for sometime for the sun to dry out any moisture (sweat) present in the cloth.
-But do not hang them in strong sunlight as this can damage the cloth.
-Let it dry out in shade.
+⚡ It is better if you do not wash the delicate fabrics too frequently.
+After wearing the garment, if it is not soiled, hang them outside for some time for the sun to dry out any moisture (sweat) in the cloth.
+But do not hang them in strong sunlight, which can damage the cloth.
+Let it dry out in the shade.

 How to launder your delicate clothes?

-Exceptions are extra fine silk, suede, leather, feathers, and fur.
-They should be taken to the professionals to clean.
+Extra fine silk, suede, leather, feathers, and fur – They should be taken to the professionals to clean.
 They can be maintained in high form with dry cleaning and nothing else.
-The way they come out of the dry cleaners cannot be imitated by all your care.
-A too soiled garment should be taken to the dry cleaners of course.
+All your care cannot imitate how they come from the dry cleaners.

 Checkout this post on washing your fine bras and lingerie for more details on maintaining this type of delicate clothes.